Toomai Quintet

 The Toomai String Quintet is an ensemble devoted to performing music from the classical and contemporary repertoire while exploring and arranging music from around the world.
 Winner of the 92nd St. Y’s 2007 Music Unlocked!
 Competition for emerging ensembles, the Toomai String Quintet is dedicated to creating engaging interactive concerts for audiences of all ages.

-The quintet is comprised of violinists Emilie-Anne Gendron and Pala García, violist Erin Wight, cellist John Popham, and bassist Andrew Roitstein.
+The quintet members are violinists Emilie-Anne Gendron and Alex Fortes, violist Erin Wight, cellist Hamilton Berry, and bassist Andrew Roitstein.